 WHEREAS, the State of Florida has filed an action pending in Pasco County, Florida, and a number of Florida Cities and Counties have also filed an action In re: National Prescription Opiate Litigation, MDL No. 2804 (N.D.
 Ohio) (the "Opioid Litigation") and Orange County is a litigating participant in that action;

-WHEREAS, Purdue Pharma is one of the defendants in the action filed by Orange County;
+WHEREAS, TEVA Pharmaceutical Industries Ltd. (hereinafter collectively "TEVA") are defendants in the action filed by Orange County;